Mubarakan: Soundtrack

-The music of the film has been composed by Amaal Mallik, Gourov Roshin, Rishi Rich and while the lyrics have been penned by Kumaar.
-Its first song "Mubarakan (Title Track)" was released on 22 June 2017.
-The second single titled as "Hawa Hawa" which is sung by Mika Singh and Prakriti Kakar was released on 29 June 2017.
-This was the copy of Pakistani singer singer Hasan jehangir song.
-The soundtrack was unveiled on 6 July 2017 by T-Series which consists 6 songs.
+The music of the film has been composed by Amaal Mallik, Gourov Roshin, Rishi Rich, while the lyrics have been penned by Kumaar.
+Its first song, "Mubarakan (Title Track)" was released on 22 June 2017.
+The second single titled "Hawa Hawa" which is sung by Mika Singh and Prakriti Kakar, was released on 29 June 2017.
+This was the copy of Pakistani singer Hasan Jehangir's song.
+The soundtrack was unveiled on 6 July 2017 by T-Series, which consists of 6 songs.

 Critical reception

 Rohit Vats of Hindustan Times rated it 3/5 and felt that the lead actor, Arjun Kapoor, was overshadowed by Anil Kapoor: "It’s just that Anil Kapoor is a pro at it and steals all the limelight from him (Arjun).....You’ll be occasionally laughing, but probably won’t be leaving the theatre with a big smile on your face.

 Meena Lyer of Times of India rated the film 3/5 and concluded: "Anil is the scene-stealer with his half Brit-half Punjabi act lifting the film throughout.
 Arjun’s double-act allows for some smiles and the girls, Ileana, Athiya and Neha are easy on the eye, though they’re just decorative set-pieces."

-Manju Ramanan of Masala! gave the film 3.5/5 saying, "Loud characters, bright sets, songs and dances and slapstick humour dominate this Anees Bazmee film.
+Manju Ramanan of Masala! gave the film 3.5/5, saying, "Loud characters, bright sets, songs and dances and slapstick humour dominate this Anees Bazmee film.
 But the instances do make you smile.

-Ahana Bhattacharya of Koimoi gave the film 3/5 saying, "The story is funny and the film has some really hilarious dialogues.
+Ahana Bhattacharya of Koimoi gave the film 3/5, saying, "The story is funny and the film has some really hilarious dialogues.
 However, Sardar jokes are a bit clichéd and Bollywood needs to get over it.
 I loved the way the film builds up the confusion but it tends to drag towards the climax.
 There are moments when you will feel it is patriarchal, racist and regressive.
 Also, the climax is a bit predictable.